Google Ads vs. Facebook Ads: Which is Better?

 • Is their product search-oriented or social?

 Are they releasing a new, innovative product?
 Have people heard of what your client’s business offers?
-In the answer is "no" then a Facebook ad is often a better option to get the word out.
+If people aren't likely to search for a client's product or service, then a Facebook ad is often a better option to get the word out.

-Agency Tip: Regardless of which type of advertising you choose to go with, keep track of any significant changes to audience growth.
+Agency Tip: Regardless of which type of advertising you choose, keep track of any significant changes to audience growth.
 This may give you a better idea of how your ad campaigns are improving over time.

 AgencyAnalytics Facebook Ads audience growth